d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 ## Residual Blocks

-Let us focus on a local neural network, as depicted below.
+Let's focus on a local neural network, as depicted below.
 Denote the input by $\mathbf{x}$.
 We assume that the ideal mapping we want to obtain by learning is $f(\mathbf{x})$, to be used as the input to the activation function.
 The portion within the dotted-line box in the left image must directly fit the mapping $f(\mathbf{x})$.
 This can be tricky if we do not need that particular layer and we would much rather retain the input $\mathbf{x}$.
 The portion within the dotted-line box in the right image now only needs to parametrize the *deviation* from the identity, since we return $\mathbf{x} + f(\mathbf{x})$.
 In practice, the residual mapping is often easier to optimize.
 We only need to set $f(\mathbf{x}) = 0$.
 The right image in :numref:`fig_residual_block` illustrates the basic Residual Block of ResNet.
 Similar architectures were later proposed for sequence models which we will study later.

 ![The difference between a regular block (left) and a residual block (right).
 In the latter case, we can short-circuit the convolutions.](../img/residual-block.svg)
 :label:`fig_residual_block`

 ResNet follows VGG's full $3\times 3$ convolutional layer design.
 The residual block has two $3\times 3$ convolutional layers with the same number of output channels.
 Each convolutional layer is followed by a batch normalization layer and a ReLU activation function.
 Then, we skip these two convolution operations and add the input directly before the final ReLU activation function.
 This kind of design requires that the output of the two convolutional layers be of the same shape as the input, so that they can be added together.
 If we want to change the number of channels or the the stride, we need to introduce an additional $1\times 1$ convolutional layer to transform the input into the desired shape for the addition operation.
-Let us have a look at the code below.
+Let's have a look at the code below.

 ```{.python .input  n=1}
 import d2l